Fear: Trump in the White House

-Fear: Trump in the White House is a non-fiction book by American journalist Bob Woodward about the presidency of Donald Trump.
+Fear: Trump in the White House is a nonfiction book by American journalist Bob Woodward about the first presidency of Donald Trump.
 The book was released on September 11, 2018.
 Woodward based the book on hundreds of hours of interviews with members of the Trump administration.
 The book's publisher Simon & Schuster announced that it had sold 1.1 million copies (across all formats) in the first week of its release, making it the fastest selling opener in the company's history.